-Pop UP art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.
+Pop-Up art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.

 - glossy & matt finished photo paper